The Schulich School of Medicine & Dentistry at Western University has a long tradition of excellence, beginning with

 1991 – World's first use of Ytterbium-169 isotope for interstitial radiation therapy of cancer.

-1991 – While working for Western University, Dr. David Bailey discovered that taking grapefruit juice with medication causes inhibition of drug metabolism in humans, the first discovery of a food producing this effect.
+1991 – While working for Western University, Dr. David Bailey discovered that taking grapefruit juice with medication causes inhibition of drug metabolism in humans, the first discovery of

 1996 – The first 4 Tesla MRI system in Canada is installed at Robarts Research Institute.